vertexproject/synapse/docs/synapse/devopsguide.rst

 .. note::
     If you are a Synapse Enterprise customer you should deploy the Synapse-Backup_ Advanced Power-Up.

-It is strongly recommended that users schedule regular backups of all services deployed within their **Synapse** ecosystem.
-Each service must be backed up using either the **live** backup tool ``synapse.tools.livebackup`` or the offline backup tool: ``synapse.tools.backup``.
+It is strongly recommended that users schedule regular backups of all services deployed within their Synapse ecosystem.
+Each service must be backed up using either the **live** backup tool ``synapse.tools.livebackup`` or the offline backup tool ``synapse.tools.backup``.

 For a production deployment similar to the one described in the :ref:`deploymentguide` you can easily run the backup tool by executing a shell **inside** the docker container.
 For example, if we were generating